Scammers ramp up activity as tax deadline approaches

 The Alabama mom, who also took to Facebook to warn others, is one of thousands who have fallen victim to preparer scams.

 Unscrupulous tax return services could also leave people open to liability with errors or false information.
-In some cases, they can even deposit you refund in their account.
+In some cases, they can even deposit your refund in their account.

 Nofziger also said people should try not to leave paper checks sitting in their mailboxes for too long because of a practice called check washing.